-As mentioned earlier, magnetic strips have been utilized to create RFID key cards in the past.
-They are capable of incorporating an RFID tag; thus, their implementation in the hospitality industry.
+As mentioned, magnetic strips have been used to create RFID key cards.
+They can incorporate an RFID tag; thus, their implementation in the hospitality industry.

-It has maintained its popularity because various buildings are already equipped with magnetic card readers of some sort, lowering the costs of any potential transition.
+It has maintained its popularity because various buildings are already equipped with magnetic card readers, lowering the costs of any potential transition.

-The main disadvantage of using magnetic RFID key cards is that they are less reliable than modern alternatives.
+The main disadvantage of magnetic RFID key cards is that they are less reliable than modern alternatives.
 These cards can be easily demagnetized by merely wandering into a stray magnetic field.

-In conclusion, it can be argued that magnetic cards are mainly suitable for small operations that are not located around a tech-based environment.
+In conclusion, it can be argued that magnetic cards are mainly suitable for small operations not located around a tech-based environment.
 Should you be running a small family business that does not require high detail security, this alternative may be the best option for your needs.

 Choosing Between Smart and Magnetic RFID Key Cards

-It should be noted that in a general perspective, both alternatives will more or less function similarly.
-Thus, your decision will have to be based on matters such as your particular needs and the project budget.
+In a general perspective, both alternatives will more or less function similarly.
+Thus, your decision will be based on your needs and the project budget.

 Some of the issues that might come into play include;

 The Target Market

-The kind of clientele you are targeting can play a role in making your security-based decisions.
-If you aim for the affluent in society, then the kind of provisions you offer will match this objective.
+The clientele you target can play a role in making your security-based decisions.
+If you aim for the affluent in society, then the type of provisions will match this objective.

 If your services are aimed at the general public, on the other hand, then choosing from a variety of magnetic RFID key cards might save you some extra cash.
-Such options can upgrade your public image while having a lesser effect on the business’s general expenses.
+Such options can upgrade your public image while negatively affecting the business’s general expenses.

 However, this does not mean that one should delve for the cheapest option when looking for an electromagnetic solution.
-The kind of quality possible with a particular choice can significantly affect the maintenance costs involved.
+The quality possible with a particular choice can significantly affect the maintenance costs.